k3po/k3po/SPEC.md

 transfer.
 * the HTTP downstream request method MUST be `GET`
 * the HTTP downstream request `Origin` header MUST be present with the source origin for browser clients
+* the client MUST annotate the downstream request with sequence number.
+This is done via `X-Sequence-No` header which cannot exceed 2^53-1.
+The starting value of the header MUST be 0 and it MUST increase by 1 for every subsequent downstream request.

 The downstream request associates a continuously streaming HTTP response to the emulated WebSocket connection.